 TRANSITIONS

 In the bottom right of the page you will place transitions, but in modern screenwriting these seem to be used less and less.
-The transitions that seems to have really stood the test of time are CUT TO: and FADE OUT.
+The transitions that seems to have really stood the test of time are CUT TO and FADE OUT.

 Here’s a screenplay example:

-Screenplay formatting example in StudioBinder Sciptwriting Software: Scene Transition
+Screenplay formatting example: Scene Transition

-You may also include something like DISSOLVE TO:, but these are used less and less, probably for the same reason you avoid camera shots.
+You may also include something like DISSOLVE TO but these are used less and less, probably for the same reason you avoid camera shots.

 CHARACTER INTRODUCTIONS

-When you introduce a character in a screenplay, you want to use all-capital letters for the name of the character, then a reference to their age, and finally some information about their traits and personality.
+When you introduce a character in a screenplay, you want to use all capital letters for the name of the character, then a reference to their age, and finally some information about their traits and personality.

 Here’s a screenplay example:

-Script format example in StudioBinder Scriptwriting Software: Character Introduction
+Script format example: Character Introduction

 Again, screenwriters have found other ways to do this, but this is the most common and production friendly way to introduce a character.